sematext/docs/docs/logs/supported-date-formats.md

         1444128321.426
         2015-11-13T09:21:45.298

+6. NGINX non-ISO date format, for example:

+        22/Apr/2016:14:40:13 +0200

 **Please note:**

   - if `@timestamp` field is not provided Sematext will set `@timestamp` to the time when the event is received by Sematext.
+  - if the `@timestamp` field is not parsable by Sematext, the `@timestamp` field will be set to teh time when the event is received by Sematext.
   - if time specified in `@timestamp` does not include timezone information, Logs App will assume UTC.